 “Bad things happen quickly.
 Good things tend to take a while.”

-Any significant, enduring, impactful life change is the result of tiny decisions that a person makes everyday to set themselves up for success in the long run.
+Any significant, enduring, impactful life change result from tiny decisions that a person makes every day to set themselves up for success in the long run.

-We overestimate what we can do in the short term, and underestimate what we can do in the long term. – Arthur C. Clarke
+We overestimate what we can do in the short term, and underestimate what we can do in the long term.

 I’ve never met anyone who wants to change their life that hasn’t.
 All it takes is a decision.